 Initial intelligence reports indicate that this most recent hack originated from a Russia-linked group of cyberthieves.
 Government officials in the U.S. say that a response is coming as they strengthen cyber resilience.
 But in the meantime, Anne Neuberger, cybersecurity adviser at the National Security Council, has urged the business community to “take critical steps to protect your organizations and the American public.”

-Just a few years ago, MFA and SSO were relatively rare, considered by many companies and employees to be an annoying or even unnecessary extra layer of cyber defense.
+Just a few years ago, multi-factor authentication (MFA) and single sign-on (SSO) were relatively rare, considered by many companies and employees to be an annoying or even unnecessary extra layer of cyber defense.
 Today, however, these login protocols—which require a user to enter his or her password followed by a unique code or push notification typically delivered by text or email to confirm their identity—are becoming more and more common.
 MFA and SSO can reduce the negative impacts of a stolen password, which is often reused to surreptitiously access networks, databases, and individual laptops or computers.

 Many people assume that out-of-date operating systems and legacy software applications aren’t that big of a threat.
 But the infamous WannaCry attack in 2017 exploited the outdated operating system Windows 7, while Apple recently announced that its Big Sur operating system for Mac computers was exploited and needed to be actively patched.
 Hackers were able to surreptitiously move sensitive data like cryptocurrency addresses, credentials, and payment card information from the Apple Store to the attackers’ server, bypassing standard privacy permissions and gaining unfiltered access to user machines.

-If you’re ready to address the ever-changing ransomware threat and secure your business’ most critical IT assets, contact CMIT Solutions today.
-We defend your data, protect your systems, and empower your employees to do their best work. if you need help transforming tech into a force for good.
+If you’re ready to address the ever-changing ransomware threat and secure your business’s most critical IT assets, contact CMIT Solutions today.
+We defend your data, protect your systems, and empower your employees to do their best work.